upnt/dotfiles/README.md

 ### Windows PowerShell

-The setup is lightweight and fast because it is designed that you develop in WSL.
+The development environment is lightweight and fast because it is designed for WSL.

 - [x] Graphical UI